 In any case, what sort of fitness are we discussing in the modern day, where bowlers have a drink waiting for them at the boundary edge after bowling an over, and sometimes even receive a quick shoulder massage between deliveries from the other end?
 What fitness are we talking about when batters get drinks after every other over, with the reserve player running in, ostensibly for a change of gloves?
 Not just the batter but even his partner at the other end gets a drink, even if he has just come in to bat a few deliveries earlier.
 Umpires turn a blind eye to this, feeling that as long as the game isn’t delayed, players can have their refreshments.
 The TV broadcasters don’t mind either, as they can slip in another commercial — so everybody is happy except the spectators, who, at the end of almost every Test match day, don’t get to see the 90 overs they should.

 Rishabh Pant is another player who doesn’t possess the slim waist that these fitness purists seem to want, but what an impact player he is.
 Let’s not forget that he also keeps wickets all day, which not only requires getting up and down for around six hours of play but also running to the stumps to gather the throws.
-So, please discard these yoyo-yoyo tests and instead assess how strong a player is mentally.
+So, please discard these yoyo-toyo tests and instead assess how strong a player is mentally.
 That will be a true indicator of a player’s fitness.
 If a player can bat the whole day or bowl 20 overs in a day, he is match-fit, regardless of how slim or not his waist is.

 Prioritising Ranji Trophy

 Even as India plays the current series against New Zealand, some of our players are competing in the Emerging Players Asia Cup.
 The Ranji Trophy season has begun, and if players are being taken away to play in events like this, then the national tournament is being greatly devalued.
-As it is, the top international players are unavailable for the Ranji Trophy due to their international commitments, and even if a window is available, there’s always the workload factor for these slim-waisted, fit players, isn’t there?
+As it is, the top international players are unavailable for the Ranji Trophy due to their international commitments, and even if a window is available, there’s always the workload factor for these slim-waisted, fit players.
+Isn’t there?
 So, unless they need some practice or want to get back in form, they couldn’t be bothered about playing for the States from where they took their first steps in Indian cricket.

 Next month, there’s a needless four-match T20 series in South Africa before the tour to Australia.
 There will also be an ‘A’ team touring Australia next month, so effectively about 50 to 60 players will not be available for their State teams in the premier national tournament, the Ranji Trophy.
 No other major country treats its national tournament as cavalierly as India does.
 Have you ever seen England or Australia hold ‘A’ tours or participate in meaningless events during their domestic seasons?
-Their domestic seasons are sacrosanct, but ever since the IPL came along, the Ranji Trophy has sadly receded into the background.
+Their domestic seasons are sacrosanct.
+But ever since the IPL came along, the Ranji Trophy has sadly receded into the background.
 Hopefully, this will change from the next season — or is that hoping for too much?

 Comments